 The table was piled high with more food than four people could possibly eat: plates of rolls, bowls of fruit, warm ham and a pot of rich, bitter coffee Roman could smell from where he sat.
 He felt out of place, though it might be more the familial domesticity than the luxury of it all.

 Isobel said, “Roman, this is Gareth’s sister, Representative Moira Ranulf.
 Moira, this is Roman Hallisey.”

-“Pleasure,” Moira said.
-Her eyes trailed over Roman’s clothes, which, nice as they were, were worn and several seasons out of style.
+Moira’s eyes trailed over Roman’s clothes, which, nice as they were, were worn and several seasons out of style.
 Her assessment ended with Roman’s scarred, calloused hands, and Roman could see her dismissal in the way she turned away.

 “And, of course, our daughter Ofelia,” Isobel continued.
 “Ofelia, say hello to Mr. Hallisey.
 He’s a friend of your father’s.”

-Ofelia stared back just as seriously, brown eyes wide.
+Ofelia stared back just as seriously, her brown eyes wide.
 “How d’you do,” she said through a mouth full of breakfast potatoes.